msesgin/myWallet/README.md

 To launch your application's tests, run:

     ./gradlew test

+## User Stories

+admin and user users can be used by default.
+Register page can be used to sign in.
+An email will be sent to user and activation link should be open in localhost server After activation completed user can be login by username of the mail address To create an account, currency code should be created After creating currency code while creating an account a currency code and user name should be selected.
+To send money to another user first of all user should select an account and receiver mail address and receiver account.
+Balance control will be checked.
+To send money from credit card user should define credit cards on accounts After this issue user can transfer money to its account.

 [Using JHipster in development]: https://jhipster.github.io/documentation-archive/v4.4.1/development/
 [Service Discovery and Configuration with the JHipster-Registry]: https://jhipster.github.io/documentation-archive/v4.4.1/microservices-architecture/#jhipster-registry